SFU-CMPT-201/a2-pub/README.md

 ### Activities for `2.
 Variables`

-* Create a script named `2.variables.1.sh` which will accept command line arguments and echo out how many arguments there are and what the second argument is.
+* Create a script named `2.variables.1.sh` which accepts command line arguments and echoes out how many arguments there are and what the second argument is.
 The format of the output should be the number of arguments followed by a single space followed by the second argument.
 This *must* be your format.
 Otherwise, the grader will fail.
-* Create a script named `2.variables.3.sh` which will take a filename as its first argument and create a dated copy of the file.
+* Create a script named `2.variables.3.sh` which takes a filename as its first argument and creates a dated copy of the file.
 For example, if our file was named file1.txt it would create a copy named 2023-08-02_file1.txt.
 (To achieve this you will probably want to play with command substitution and the command `date`)
-* Create a script named `2.variables.2.sh` which will print a random word.
+* Create a script named `2.variables.2.sh` which prints a random word.
 There is a file containing a list of words (usually /usr/share/dict/words or /usr/dict/words).
 Print a random word from that file.
 A few hints:
     * Look at the tutorial's activity description for a hint regarding piping that you learned from A0.
 If you look at piping examples again, you will get an idea.
     * Remember that you just saw `$RANDOM` in the tutorial. `$RANDOM` ranges from 0 to 32767 (`man